-A full review of CPCSD's fire and emergency services was provided in the Countywide Fire Protection and Emergency Medical Services MSR/SOI Update prepared in 2022.
-The following sections have been adapted from the prior report and provide updates on the current status of services and future District plans.
+A full review of CPCSD's fire and emergency services was provided in the Countywide Fire Protection and Emergency Medical Services MSR/SOI Update that was approved in April 2022.
+The following sections have been adapted from the prior report and provide updates on the current status of services and future District plans as of August 2023.
 CPCSD is responsible for providing fire services to most areas within the District boundary.
 However, a small portion of the District is served by other agencies.